-A long time ago, in our very own galaxy, there was just a Star Wars movie franchise — no television shows, animated series, or tie-in projects.
+A long time ago, in our very own galaxy, there was just the Star Wars movie franchise — no television shows, animated series, or tie-in projects.

 George Lucas’ sci-fi saga has expanded in some big ways in recent years, with various spinoff films, TV shows (both animated and live-action), and new episodes of the core series already released or currently in the works.
 Given how many projects have been announced — particularly since Disney acquired Lucasfilm in 2012 — keeping track of what’s on the horizon in the Star Wars universe can be a daunting task.

 To that end, we’ve compiled a list of all the Star Wars movies and television series you can look forward to in the near future, beginning with the most recent news and announcements.
 Scroll to the bottom to see recently released content.

-A live-action Star Wars television series has been one of the franchise’s long-rumored but never fully realized projects, dating back more than a decade.
-That will change soon as Disney has recruited Iron Man and The Jungle Book director Jon Favreau to write and produce The Mandalorian for Disney+, Disney’s exclusive streaming platform.
+A live-action Star Wars television series was one of the franchise’s long-rumored projects, dating back more than a decade, and it was finally realized when Disney recruited Iron Man and The Jungle Book director Jon Favreau to write and produce The Mandalorian for Disney+, Disney’s exclusive streaming platform.

-The second live-action Star Wars series announced for the direct-to-consumer Disney+ streaming service doesn’t have a title yet, but it does have Rogue One: A Star Wars Story actors Diego Luna and Alan Tudyk reprising their roles from the 2016 film.
+Another live-action Star Wars series announced for the direct-to-consumer Disney+ streaming service, this show doesn’t have an official title yet, but it does have Rogue One: A Star Wars Story actors Diego Luna and Alan Tudyk reprising their roles from the 2016 film.

 — Star Wars (@starwars) November 8, 2018

 Luna will once again play rebel spy Cassian Andor, while Tudyk will voice his droid sidekick, K-2SO.
 The series will explore the characters’ early adventures during the formative years of the Rebellion.
 Filming is currently expected to begin in 2020, but might be pushed to 2021.

 Rian Johnson’s spinoff trilogy (TBD)